All animals are prone to illness from time to time, particularly purebred ones.

 Aortic and sub-aortic stenosis is also more common in Great Danes than in other breeds and is a defect in the structure of the heart.

-The only heart conditions that are correctable thanks to surgery are patent ductus arteriosus (PDA), also known as heart murmur, and persistent right aortic arch (PRAA).
+The only heart conditions that are correctable thanks to surgery are patent ductus arteriosus (PDA), also known as a heart murmur, and persistent right aortic arch (PRAA).

 Also known as “fish butt”, anal sac impaction means that your dog’s anal glands underneath his tail are blocked.